 As for the causes of heart failure, it is often related to a cardiovascular event, such as a myocardial infarction, angina pectoris, heart disease, valvular disease or atrial fibrillation, among other arrhythmias.

-Heart failure cannot be cured, but the condition can be controlled to prevent its progression and improve the patient’s quality of life.
+Heart failure cannot be cured, but it can be controlled to prevent its progression and improve the patient’s quality of life.

 Firstly, there are measures to reduce risk factors, such as: